CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

   * Consider using [Pages fields](https://docs.kentico.com/k12sp/developing-websites/defining-website-content-structure/creating-and-configuring-page-types/configuring-page-types/reusing-existing-page-content) instead
 * ❌ Do not use components where you need to easily query the component data via SQL or as part of a `DocumentQuery`
   * The data is stored as XML and although it is possible to query it, it's not going to be as straight-forward or performant as using Standard or Inherited fields
-  * ❔ An exception is if you only need to query against [Page fields](#page-fields) as these are also set directly against the page
+  * ⚠ An exception is if you only need to query against [Page fields](#page-fields) as these are also set directly against the page
 * ❌ Do not use components where you need to search against component data using [Smart Search](https://docs.kentico.com/k12sp/configuring-kentico/setting-up-search-on-your-website)
-  * Because components are based on Page Types it is possible to configure [search fields](https://docs.kentico.com/k12sp/configuring-kentico/setting-up-search-on-your-website/using-locally-stored-search-indexes/creating-local-search-indexes/defining-local-page-indexes#Defininglocalpageindexes-Configuringsearchsettingsforpagefields), but the indexer will not know how to extract the component data and apply the search configuration because the data is stored as XML - see [known limitations](#smart-search) for some further discussion about Smart Search
+  * Because components are based on Page Types it is possible to configure their [search fields](https://docs.kentico.com/k12sp/configuring-kentico/setting-up-search-on-your-website/using-locally-stored-search-indexes/creating-local-search-indexes/defining-local-page-indexes#Defininglocalpageindexes-Configuringsearchsettingsforpagefields), but the indexer will not know how to extract the component data and apply the search configuration because the data is stored as XML - see [known limitations](#smart-search) for some further discussion about Smart Search and potential workarounds
-  * ❔ An exception is if you only need to query against [Page fields](#page-fields) as these are also set directly against the page
+  * ⚠ An exception is if you only need to query against [Page fields](#page-fields) as these are also set directly against the page and would therefore be available to the indexer

 ## Known limitations